Justin Champagnie: Sioux Falls Skyforce (2023)

 On January 10, 2023, Champagnie was claimed off waivers by the Sioux Falls Skyforce of the NBA G League.

 Boston Celtics (2023)

 On April 7, 2023, Champagnie signed with the Boston Celtics.
-On July 31, he was waived by the Celtics.
+He appeared in two games for Boston, recording averages of 2.5 points, 2.0 rebounds, and 1.5 assists.
+On July 31, Champagnie was waived by the Celtics.

 Return to Sioux Falls (2023–2024)

 On August 11, 2023, Champagnie signed with the Miami Heat, but was waived on October 21, prior to the start of the 2023–24 season.
 Nine days later, he returned to the Sioux Falls Skyforce.

 Washington Wizards / Capital City Go-Go (2024–present)

 On February 22, 2024, Champagnie signed a 10-day contract with the Washington Wizards and on March 3, he signed a two-way contract.

 On February 10, 2025, Justin played against his twin brother Julian for the first time in an NBA game, when the Wizards met the San Antonio Spurs.
 They are among a very small number of twins who have ever played against one another in an NBA game.
 On March 2, Champagnie and the Wizards agreed to a four-year, $10 million contract.